An introductory review of the resource theory approach to thermodynamics: The resource theory of Thermal Operations

 \subsection{Definition of the set of Thermal Operations, extensions and restrictions}

-The previous heuristics leads us to consider the following set of allowed operations \cite{janzing2000thermodynamic, brandao2011resource}: \begin{enumerate} \item Preparing thermal states at a fixed temperature $T$ and with arbitrary Hamiltonian $H_B$, \item Performing energy-preserving unitaries, \item Tracing out subsystems. \end{enumerate} The above can be combined to generate a channel $\mathcal{T}$ on the system $S$ with Hamiltonian $H_S$:
+The previous heuristics lead us to identify the free states with thermal states at the environment temperature, since from any other state one could extract work with energy preserving unitaries (given enough copies).
+Furthermore, any unitary outside the class of energy preserving unitaries allows to extract work from thermal states.
+This suggests the following set of allowed operations \cite{janzing2000thermodynamic, brandao2011resource}: \begin{enumerate} \item Preparing thermal states at a fixed temperature $T$ and with arbitrary Hamiltonian $H_B$, \item Performing energy-preserving unitaries, \item Tracing out subsystems. \end{enumerate} These can be combined to generate a channel $\mathcal{T}$ on the system $S$ with Hamiltonian $H_S$: